DFKI-NLP/wsee/README.md

 We have created jupyter notebooks for all the experiments.
 The [Data preparation](notebooks/data_preparation.ipynb) notebook guides you through downloading the corpus data, preparing it for the different experiments.
 We recommend that you run all the commands in the [Data preparation](notebooks/data_preparation.ipynb) notebook before trying the other notebooks.

-Alternatively you can download all the preprocessed data from [https://cloud.dfki.de/owncloud/index.php/s/ykyWcJyHfAExLci](https://cloud.dfki.de/owncloud/index.php/s/ykyWcJyHfAExLci)
+We used data provided by the German Research Center for Artificial Intelligence (DFKI).
+The labeled data portion stems from the [DFKI SmartData Corpus](https://github.com/DFKI-NLP/smartdata-corpus) and is released as CC-BY 4.0.
+The accompanying paper:

+_A German Corpus for Fine-Grained Named Entity Recognition and Relation Extraction of Traffic and Industry Events.
+Martin Schiersch, Veselina Mironova, Maximilian Schmitt, Philippe Thomas, Aleksandra Gabryszak, Leonhard Hennig.
+Proceedings of LREC, 2018._ [(bib)](paper.bib) [(pdf)](https://www.dfki.de/fileadmin/user_upload/import/9427_lrec_smartdata_corpus.pdf)

 ## Experiments
 The following notebooks contain different experiments that we conducted as part of the labeling function development.
 - [Sentence splitting experiments](notebooks/ssplit_experiments.ipynb): Here we compare different sentence splitters.
-We compare spaCy, stanfordnlp, stanza and somajo on selected examples and then compare the original sentence splitting with stanfordnlp in the corpus with somajo on the SD4M training data.
+We compare spaCy, stanfordnlp and somajo on selected examples and then compare the original sentence splitting with stanfordnlp in the corpus with somajo on the SD4M training data.
 - [Trigger labeling experiments](notebooks/trigger_experiments.ipynb): Here we compare different strategies for trigger labeling functions.
 - [Role labeling experiments](notebooks/role_experiments.ipynb): Here we compare different strategies for role labeling functions.